PDXpert PLM Software

 Identifying alternative (ALT) parts for your bill of materials

 Each item in PDXpert PLM software has a Source list, which may contain any number of approved supplier items that can be sourced for that item.
 Each approved item can be ranked relative to its peers and include its own rich data, including part number, data record revision, cost, and datasheet file attachments.

-This application note describes how to take full advantage of PDXpert software's Source list to identify parts used both company-wide and in application-specific bills of materials.
+This application note describes how to take full advantage of PDXpert software's Sources list to identify parts qualified for all uses, as well for limited use in a specific bill of materials.